kb3k/odsc-followup-experiments/README.md

-Certainly!
-Here's a prettier, more polished version of your README:

----

 # MNIST Distribution & Benford's Law

 Ever wondered what the distribution of the MNIST dataset looks like?
 Curious how it conforms to [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law)?
 You're in the right place!